kingricky111/Cloud_Resume_Website/README.md

 Live site: **https://www.rickycloudresume.com**

 This project is my implementation of the **Cloud Resume Challenge** on **Microsoft Azure**.
-It’s a fully automated, Terraform-driven, cloud-hosted resume site with a serverless backend and CI/CD pipelines.
+Infrastructure is defined in Terraform, with a serverless backend and automated deployments via GitHub Actions.

 I currently work as an **Associate Systems Engineer** in a hybrid on-prem/cloud environment and am transitioning into Cloud / DevOps roles.